ttmo-O/x86-manpages/README.md

 ### Bugs

 Since scriptized, unhandled exceptions exist.
 Most of them related to tables; especially `rowspan`s.
 Nowadays, `rowspan-normalizer` script is missing th and tr rowspan normalizer functions.
 And also `[` and `]` and some other characters break tables; probably they must be escaped while the doc was still in the html form.

+## License

+See LICENSE file, which is for the scripts used to generate the man pages. `Copyleft` sign in the ready-to-use outputs in this repo does not claim any rights on the Intel's original documentation; and is just stands for the conversion process made, and more than this, just for fun.